Are you an SEO strategist or content marketer managing a team of writers?

 Brand Voice and Writing Style

-Have you ever noticed that big brands always sound the same?
-Even if they use dozens of writers, you can often recognize their writing based on their style, word choice, and whether they include funny memes or have a more professional style.
+Even with dozens of content writers, you can recognize their writing based on their style, word choice, and whether they include funny memes or follow a professional style.

 Suggested Word Count